Problem Solving and Simple Rescues

 £95 per person

-This course is for people who are confident at leading at a minimum of V Diff and want to learn problem solving and self rescue techniques to boost skills and confidence.
-A perfect course if you are heading off to an exotic destination (or venturing onto sea cliffs…)
+This course is for people who have done some lead climbing and want to learn problem solving and self rescue techniques to boost skills and confidence.
+A perfect course to refresh yourself on essential skills or if you are heading off to an exotic destination (or venturing onto sea cliffs…)

 “Great course, learning and enjoyable” Ed.
 London

 As instructors with a background in Mountain Rescue, course we are not only intimately familiar with common problems encountered by climbers, but also the less common ones that need extra help!
 We spend the day covering the rope skills to get you or your mates out of a problem without asking for help.
 We can if required also spend a short time looking at what to do if its serious and whilst help is on its way.

 If the weather is atrocious some time may be spent indoors at a suitable training venue.